Allocate and monitor work activities

 This standard covers allocating and monitoring the work activities that you are responsible for.

-It includes planning and allocating work fairly and effectively, taking into consideration the skills, knowledge and experience required to carry out the task, monitoring the progress and quality of the work as well as responding to concerns and acting on unacceptable performance.
-It also involves leading and motivating the workforce you have responsibility for to achieve the outcomes to the work activities required.
+It includes planning and allocating work fairly and effectively, taking into consideration the skills, knowledge and experience required to carry out the task, as well as safeguarding against excessive workloads.
+It also includes monitoring the progress and quality of the work as well as responding to concerns, supporting development and acting on poor performance.
+It also involves consulting with, and leading and motivating the workforce you have responsibility for, to achieve the outcomes of the work activities required.

 You will need to have a good working knowledge of the work activities you are allocating and monitoring and hold current certification, where required, in line with the relevant legislation.